nitobuendia/yaml-custom-components/content/broken-user-flows.md

 ## (Partial) Versioning

 **With UI configuration only**, it becomes harder to create "dated" versions of configurations.
 If I change the settings of one component to experiment, and I want to revert them one week later to the status one week before, there is no way for me to do it.
 The options are restoring a full back up (which may be reverting more changes that I want to keep), annotating screenshots, having my own means of documenting them (i.e. my own useless configuration file), or reading the `.storage` files and manually trying to understand the undocumented configuration files.
 In other words, there is no easy way to import partial past configurations (i.e. one or two components only).
-Even for the elements that are still shareable (like automations or template sensors), they lose a lot of context when you are not aware of the integrations implemented (e.g. that binary sensor, what is it tracking?).

 **With YAML configuration**, all the versions are kept in track if you use a software like Google Drive or GitHub, you can see the history of changes and you can easily import the state to any of those versions.